Towards $gg\to HH$ at next-to-next-to-leading order: light-fermionic three-loop corrections: Three-loop light-fermionic contributions to

 In Fig.~\ref{fig::F1_1l2l_100} we also show blue curves which include expansion terms up to $t^5$, but still only the leading term in the $m_H$ expansion.
 These curves lie very close to the red $t=0$, $m_H=0$ curves, which show that for $p_T\approx 100$~GeV it is more important to incorporate additional terms in the $m_H$ expansion than in the $t$ expansion.
 For higher values of $p_T$ we expect that higher $t$ expansion terms become more important.
 This can be seen in Fig.~\ref{fig::F1_2l} where results of the two-loop form factor are shown for various values of $p_T$.
 The panels also show that a large portion of the cross section is covered by the $t=0$ approximation, even for $p_T=200$~GeV where, for lower values of $\sqrt{s}$, about 50\% are captured by the red curve.

 In Fig.~\ref{fig::F12_3nl} we show the new results obtained in this letter.
 The plots show both the real (in red) and imaginary (in green) parts of the light-fermionic part of $F_{\rm box1}$, both separated into the $C_F$ and $C_A$ colour factor contributions, and their combination.
-We observe a strong variation of the form factor around the top quark pair threshold region.
-This behaviour is not caused by a loss of precision of our semi-analytic expansions around this threshold; indeed $F_{\rm box1}$ is finite in the limit $s \to 4 m_t^2$, however whereas at two loops we observe leading logarithmic contributions which go like $v \log{v}$, where $v = \sqrt{1-4m_t^2/s}$, at three loops we find an additional power of $\log{v}$ which is responsible for the large variation around this point.
+The form factor $F_1^{\rm FL}$ shows a strong variation around the top quark pair threshold region whereas in the case of $F_1^{\rm AL}$ only small bumps are observed.
+This behaviour is more pronounced than at two-loop order where we observe a leading logarithmic contribution which goes like $v \log{v}$, where $v = \sqrt{1-4m_t^2/s}$.
+At three loops we find an additional power of $\log{v}$ which is responsible for the larger variation around this point.

+If we assume the same convergence pattern for the expansion in $t$ and $m_H$ as at one- and two-loop order the results shown in Fig.~\ref{fig::F12_3nl} approximate the (unknown) exact result for the light-fermion contribution at the level of 30\%.
+This is supported by the large-$m_t$ results where NNLO corrections to the form factors have been computed in Ref.~\cite{Davies:2019djw}.
+For parameters within the range of validity of the large-$m_t$ approximation we confirm that the $t=0$, $m_H=0$ approximation lies within the 30\% range compared to the results in the large-$m_t$ approximation where the full dependence on $t$ and $m_H$ is retained.

-The numerical value of the light-fermionic contribution to $F_{\rm box1}$ at three-loops exceeds the size of the two-loop form factor by almost an order of magnitude.
+Taking into account that $n_l=5$, the numerical value of the light-fermionic contribution to $F_{\rm box1}$ at three-loops exceeds the size of the two-loop form factor by almost an order of magnitude.
 Although this is compensated by the additional factor of $\alpha_s/\pi$, this hints at sizeable three-loop corrections.
 However, for a final conclusion, the remaining diagrams need to be computed.
 The full computation will also allow a study of the top quark mass scheme dependence.
 These issues will be addressed in a future publication.